 In Connecticut, there are certain sexual relationships that are not permitted between certain types of people because of factors like age, profession, or authority.
-These types of criminalized sexual relationships often fall within the crime of either sexual assault in the second degree or sexual assault in the fourth degree.
+These types of improper relationships in Connecticut often fall within the crime of either sexual assault in the second degree or sexual assault in the fourth degree.

 What constitutes improper relationships in Connecticut?
 Here are a few examples:

 - A person may not have sexual intercourse or sexual contact with a person who is under the supervision, being detained by, or under the custody of an institution or hospital.